-- An individual may apply in a Key Role on only one application in an award year between the Colorado (CO-Pilot), Child and Maternal Health (CMH-Pilot), Pilot Grant Programs.
-This restriction is not applicable to the Translational Methods (TM-Pilot) Pilot Grant Program, nor to Non-Key Roles. - 2.
-Key Role individuals currently funded on an active CCTSI CO-/ CMH-/ CE-Pilot award are not allowed to apply for the new cycle. - Applications proposing to continue the work of a previously funded CCTSI Pilot Grant Project are not allowed.
-All applications should have innovative specific aims distinctive from any ongoing projects by the PIs or their mentors. - 4.
+- 1. An individual may apply in a Key Role on only one Translational Methods (TM-Pilot) Pilot Grant Program in an award. - 2.
+Key Role individuals currently funded on an active CCTSI Pilot award are not allowed to apply for the new cycle. - 3.
+Applications proposing to continue the work of a previously funded CCTSI Pilot Grant Project are not allowed.
+All applications should have innovative specific aims distinctive from any ongoing projects by the PIs. - 4.
 CCTSI Pilot Grant Awards may not be used to support research conducted outside of the United States.
-However, proposals that use data or samples collected at international sites through other means may be considered for funding if the portion of the work conducted locally occurs at CCTSI Affiliated Institutions.

-- 5. Any clinical trials proposed in CCTSI Pilot Grant Award applications are restricted to Phase I through Phase IIB.
+However, proposals that use data or samples collected at international sites through other means may be considered for funding if the portion of the work conducted locally occurs at CCTSI Affiliated Institutions. - 5.
+Any clinical trials proposed in CCTSI Pilot Grant Award applications are restricted to Phase I through Phase IIB.
 Phase III or Phase IV clinical trials will not be supported. - All funded projects related to human fetal tissue research and human stem cell and pluripotent stem cell research must undergo review by the institutional scientific ethics committee.
 Please contact Dr. Alison Lakin, alison.lakin@cuanschutz.edu, to discuss the institutional review process.